oofnikj/nuttssh/README.md

  - `access` to specify the permissions for the client.
 Supported values are `initiate` (to allow opening listening ports), `listen` (to allow connecting to listening ports), and `list` (to view all connected clients).
+   The value `denied` can be used to ban a key.
+A denied key will return "permission denied".
    This option can be specified more than once, to give more than one type of permission.
 New users are granted `initiate` and `listen` permissions by default.